btarg/Origami/README.md

 items using YAML configuration files, making use of resource packs and custom model data to allow **vanilla** clients to connect and play with your custom content.

+# Getting Started

-# View the official docs on [GitBook](https://btarg.gitbook.io/origami-docs/)!
+View the official docs on [GitBook](https://btarg.gitbook.io/origami-docs/) for information on how to use the plugin.

 # Credits and special thanks

 - The [PaperMC Discord](https://discord.gg/papermc) for being incredibly helpful and quick to respond to any questions
-- [Dannegm on GitHub](https://github.com/dannegm/BlockEntities) for providing an initial implementation of custom blocks using Item Display entities
+- [Dannegm on GitHub](https://github.com/dannegm/BlockEntities) for providing an initial implementation of custom blocks using Item Display entities, and the basis for the resource pack used

-## Block Database

-The positions and UUIDs of custom blocks are stored in one file per world, under the `_data` folder. **DO NOT** delete files in this folder or custom blocks placed in your world will not function correctly!
-> ***NOTE:*** *when renaming worlds, be sure to rename the corresponding file.*